Solonarv/custom_hero_dota/docs/heroes/High Mage.md

-# Tempo, the Master of the Arcane
+# Lor'ethel, the High Mage

 Built around his ultimate, which reduces all other spells' cooldowns whenever he casts a spell.

 ## Abilities
 ### Force Wave

-Tempo fires a wave of force that damages enemies it collides with and knocks them back.
+Lor'ethel fires a wave of force that damages enemies it collides with and knocks them back.

 | 8.75/8/7.25/6.5 second cooldown | 85/100/115/130 mana |
 |---|---|